 Your present unit should be able to assist in transferring you to a unit in the Tulsa, OK or Denver, CO areas.
 If you are close to your home unit, you may elect to serve there.
 Our Veterans Certifying Official can also assist with this.

-Veterans or current active military should contact any Admissions representative and the Director of Admissions to discuss their options for enrolling and attending Spartan College.
+Veterans or currently active military should contact an Admissions representative and the Director of Admissions to discuss their options for enrolling and attending Spartan College.
 You can also contact our campus presidents below.